nxt-insurance/nxt_schema/README.md

 - Should we have a global and a local registry for validators?
     --> Would be cool to register things for the schema only --> Would be cool if this was extendable
 - Do we need all off in order to combine multiple schemas?
-- transform keys
 - Check how we can use constructors to create structs
 - Introduce Coercible error that wraps dry errors
 - Cloning of nodes would not work without configuration <<- Either makes this mandatory / or clone properly!